npm/cli/workspaces/arborist/docs/reify.md

 ### step 2: create sparse tree

-Now that the shallowest changing nodes are retired, `mkdirp` all leaf nodes.
+Now that the shallowest changing nodes are retired, `mkdir` all leaf nodes.

 ```